Your basket is currently empty!

 Moreover, research has demonstrated that music therapy has the potential to enhance emotional expression and communication skills in Alzheimer’s patients.

-A study by Raglio et al. (2015) showed that individuals with who engaged in group music therapy sessions exhibited improved emotional awareness and verbal expression compared to those who did not receive such intervention.
+A study by Raglio et al. (2015) showed that individuals with dementia who engaged in group music therapy sessions exhibited improved emotional awareness and verbal expression compared to those who did not receive such intervention.

 Additionally, music therapy has been found to promote social interaction and engagement among Alzheimer’s patients.

-According to a study conducted by Svansdottir et al. (2013), group singing activities facilitated social and increased feelings of belongingness within the participants.
+According to a study conducted by Svansdottir et al. (2013), group singing activities facilitated social connections and increased feelings of belongingness within the participants.

 In conclusion, research studies highlight the various emotional and psychological benefits associated with music therapy for individuals with cognitive impairments like Alzheimer’s disease.